Blacklisted (Neko Case album): Critical reception

+Legacy

 Blacklisted has continually earned praise in recent years, with critics applauding the results that came from Case's then-newfound artistic control.
-Spectrum Culture's Susan Darlington saw it show Case "at her sharpest and most fearless", writing that its songs' "confidence… [are] so great that it makes the listener wonder why it took her so long to take sole writing credits."
-Stereogum's Rachel Brodsky saw it announce Case "forging her own country-noir sound", noting its "then-new" qualities such as "pioneering" genre fusion and more.
+In a 20th anniversary review, Spectrum Culture's Susan Darlington saw it show Case "at her sharpest and most fearless", writing that its songs' "confidence… [are] so great that it makes the listener wonder why it took her so long to take sole writing credits."
+In another retrospective review, Stereogum's Rachel Brodsky saw it announce Case "forging her own country-noir sound", noting its "then-new" qualities such as "pioneering" genre fusion and more.
+Brodsky wrote of "legions of younger artists" who would try to replicate Blacklisted's sound in the years since its release.

+In 2016, Exclaim!'s Sarah Greene ranked the album second out of five essential Case records.
+She called its songs "decadently dark and beautifully scary, providing a sympathetic backdrop for [her] torchy performances."
+In 2020, Consequence ranked it the best of Case's nine solo works.

 Online music magazine Pitchfork placed Blacklisted at number 141 on their list of top 200 albums of the 2000s.

 Track listing

 All songs written by Case, except where noted.